Repairing a shake shingle roof; image courtesy Jayla Barnsen

 A specialist from a local reputable company can take a closer look at the location of each of the pipes, use the correct materials, and properly complete all work in order to keep it up to code.

-While modern laws and regulations have resulted in a decrease in asbestos-related illnesses like mesothelioma, the mineral is still found in countless homes throughout the world.
+While modern laws and regulations have resulted in a decrease in asbestos-related illnesses like mesothelioma, the mineral is still found in countless homes and commercial buildings throughout the world.

 All older homes, especially those built in the US prior to the mid-70s, should be thoroughly tested for asbestos, and no home owner should attempt to remove the material without the help of a specialist.

-Replacing a single roof tile or cleaning out a rain gutter involves ladder-climbing and can be somewhat dangerous, although a very doable DIY task.
+Replacing a single roof shingle or cleaning out a rain gutter involves ladder-climbing and can be somewhat dangerous, although a very doable DIY task.

 On the other hand, most homeowners will want to turn to a professional for almost any maintenance involving a roof.
 For example, without experience, leaks can be very hard to find and replacing a roof usually require a building permit.